• Skip to primary navigation

 How many does a shoulder of lamb serve?

-A half shoulder of lamb generally serves for up to 4 people, and a whole shoulder serves for of lamb up to 8 people.
+A half shoulder of lamb generally serves up to 4 people, and a whole shoulder serves for of lamb up to 8 people.

 Related Recipes